Search websites, locations, and people

 The Center is an indispensable research platform for modern life sciences and provides lab-use animals to biological, medical and other labs at Westlake University.

-Postdoc Housing is located in the west of campus living ring with 484 rooms in 4 buildings in total.
+Postdoc Apartments are located in the west of campus living ring with 484 rooms in 4 buildings in total.
 The ground floor area of the Early Phase is about 29,131 square meters with exterior design similar to the faculty housing.
 Within 60 square meters, individual flats adopts south-facing compact family flat design (one lobby, one room, one kitchen, one bathroom, one balcony).
 Comfort, peace of mind and community go into our hearts, so that young residents can focus and progress.

 The planned ground floor area is 32,185 square meters with 5 buildings in total, four of which have 10 floors on the ground.
 Accessible rooms are available on the 2nd floor of each building, three rooms per building, 15 rooms in total.